Darxo/Hardened/README.md

 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - The legendary Location **Ancient Spire** now reveals an area of 3000 (up from 1900)
 - Defeating the Ijirok now also drops **Sword Blade** item, which allows you to do the Rachegeist fight without having to kill the Kraken
+- **Buried Castle** Locations now also drop either a Flash Pot, Fire Pot or Smoke Pot
+- The Kraken Location now always requires 3 Hides and 3 Dust, no matter how much you already had in your inventory
 - Armorsmiths will now sometimes sell Named Shields
 - Small civilian settlements now sell **Old Wooden Shields** and **Lute**
 - Big northern settlements now sometimes sell **Worn Kite Shields** and **Worn Heater Shields**